BC Lietkabelis: 2020-present: EuroCup years

 During the summer of the 2021, many players departed from the team.
 Normantas returned to Rytas, while Masiulis, Vinales, Valinskas, and many other important players for the team leaving.
 Coach Čanak remained with the team.
 During the summer, Lietkabelis signed Gediminas Orelik, Dovydas Giedraitis, Karolis Giedraitis, Nikola Radičević, Kaspars Bērziņš, Kristupas Žemaitis, also re-signed Lipkevičius, Maldūnas and Gagić to new contracts.
 Panagiotis Kalaitzakis, one of the best players during the LKL playoffs, also re-signed.
 While the team was largely considered good for the LKL, in the EuroCup, Lietkabelis, on paper, looked like one of the weakest teams in the competition.
-Facing the strongest possible competition, Juventut Badalona, Lokomotiv Kuban (disqualified during the season due to Russia's invasion of Ukraine), Partizan NIS, Metropolitans 92, MoraBanc Andorra, Türk Telekom, Hamburg Towers, Śląsk Wrocław and Dolomiti Energia Trento, Lietkabelis shocked everyone - dominant home wins over Juventut, Partizan, Andorra and Metropolitans, great performances even in away games (during the previous season, Lietkabelis had lost all away games), and a 9-7 record helped Lietkabelis reach the EuroCup playoffs.
+Facing the strongest possible competition, Juventut Badalona, Lokomotiv Kuban (disqualified during the season due to Russia's invasion of Ukraine), Partizan NIS, Metropolitans 92, MoraBanc Andorra, Türk Telekom, Hamburg Towers, and Dolomiti Energia Trento, Lietkabelis shocked everyone - dominant home wins over Juventut, Partizan, Andorra and Metropolitans, great performances even in away games (during the previous season, Lietkabelis had lost all away games), and a 9–7 record helped Lietkabelis reach the EuroCup playoffs.
 Orelik, Dovydas Giedraitis, Kalaitzakis, Žemaitis had their best seasons of their careers, players like Lipkevičius and Gagić had their resurgence as well.
-In the EuroCup playoffs, Lietkabelis faced Virtus Segafredo Bologna, fighting to the very end before losing 67:75, to a team that went on to win the EuroCup later during the season.
+In the EuroCup playoffs, Lietkabelis faced Virtus Segafredo Bologna, fighting to the very end before losing 67–75, to a team that went on to win the EuroCup later during the season.
 In the LKL, Lietkabelis initially had some struggles, though quickly became one of the top teams at the standings as the season progressed.
 In the King Mindaugas Cup, Lietkabelis also had a great run.
 Playing in Vilnius, without Gagić, out due to COVID, and an injury to top point guard Radičević, Lietkabelis faced the hosts Rytas Vilnius in the semifinals, also one of the favorites of the tournament.
-Down even in double figures, Lietkabelis fought back, and managed to shock Rytas with a 82:80 win to qualify for the finals - for the second year in a row.
+Down even in double figures, Lietkabelis fought back, and managed to shock Rytas with an 82–80 win to qualify for the finals - for the second year in a row.
 During the game, much of the crowd actually started cheering for Lietkabelis.
 In the finals, Lietkabelis faced Žalgiris Kaunas.
-Having almost no front court, Lietkabelis was destroyed in the paint, and lost the finals 66:91 to Žalgiris.
-In the LKL, however, Lietkabelis looked to make history - a dominant win against Žalgiris 85:67, in April, assured that Lietkabelis would face Žalgiris again in the LKL semifinals, as Žalgiris would fail to win the LKL regular season.
-In the LKL playoffs, Lietkabelis beat BC Juventus 3:0 in the quarterfinals.
-At the start of the semifinals, Lietkabelis lost the first game to Žalgiris 70:71, in controversial fashion, in Kaunas.
-In Panevėžys, however, Lietkabelis made a comeback - Lietkabelis dominated the game to win 79:55, the biggest loss for Žalgiris ever in the semifinals.
-In Kaunas, during the third game of the series, Lietkabelis showed why they went so far the EuroCup - down by double digits for most of the game, a huge run in the fourth quarter helped Lietkabelis take a shocking 73:69 away win over Žalgiris, with Lietkabelis taking the lead in the series.
-In Panevėžys, Lietkabelis did what no other team for almost 30 years in the LKL had done - a 86:75 win over Žalgiris, a 3:1 series win ended the historic 11 year run of Žalgiris as LKL champions, and for the first time in history, Žalgiris had failed to make the LKL finals.
+Having almost no front court, Lietkabelis was destroyed in the paint, and lost the finals 66–91 to Žalgiris.
+In the LKL, however, Lietkabelis looked to make history - a dominant win against Žalgiris 85–67, in April, assured that Lietkabelis would face Žalgiris again in the LKL semifinals, as Žalgiris would fail to win the LKL regular season.
+In the LKL playoffs, Lietkabelis beat BC Juventus 3–0 in the quarterfinals.
+At the start of the semifinals, Lietkabelis lost the first game to Žalgiris 70–71, in controversial fashion, in Kaunas.
+In Panevėžys, however, Lietkabelis made a comeback - Lietkabelis dominated the game to win 79–55, the biggest loss for Žalgiris ever in the semifinals.
+In Kaunas, during the third game of the series, Lietkabelis showed why they went so far the EuroCup - down by double digits for most of the game, a huge run in the fourth quarter helped Lietkabelis take a shocking 73–69 away win over Žalgiris, with Lietkabelis taking the lead in the series.
+In Panevėžys, Lietkabelis did what no other team for almost 30 years in the LKL had done - an 86–75 win over Žalgiris, a 3–1 series win ended the historic 11-year run of Žalgiris as LKL champions, and for the first time in history, Žalgiris had failed to make the LKL finals.
 Lietkabelis also saw many huge crowds during the series, and qualified to the LKL finals for the second time, after 2017.
-In the LKL finals, Lietkabelis faced Rytas Vilnius, and in the first game of the series, shocked Rytas with a 77:68 victory in Vilnius.
-However, that would be it for Lietkabelis, as Rytas won the next four games and won the series 4:1.
+In the LKL finals, Lietkabelis faced Rytas Vilnius, and in the first game of the series, shocked Rytas with a 77–68 victory in Vilnius.
+However, that would be it for Lietkabelis, as Rytas won the next four games and won the series 4–1.
 Despite the loss, Lietkabelis returned to the city as heroes, with thousands of fans showing up to support the team for their amazing efforts during the season.
-Lietkabelis once again earned a spot in the EuroCup, for the 2022-2023 season.
+Lietkabelis once again earned a spot in the EuroCup, for the 2022–2023 season.